 Genetics and Evolutionary Biology is an introductory course that will provide foundational concepts in molecular genetics and evolutionary biology.
 Students will understand the process of inheritance and mutation, population genetics, and evolutionary theory at the molecular, organismal and population level.
 Students will also learn commonly used genetic analysis methods and techniques employed by scientists.
-Course content will be delivered through a combination of lectures, tutorials, and online material.
+Course content will be delivered through a combination of online/pre-recorded lectures, Workshops, and online material.
 Incompatible: Functional Molecular Genetics 1006BPS